leonovk/wg-rest-api/README.md

 * List, create, edit, delete, enable & disable clients.
 * Statistics for which clients are connected
 * Good test coverage
+* Notifications about connections and disconnections via webhooks (beta)

 ## Requirements